 \textbf{Simulation Setup and Real-to-Sim Audio Injection:} We use the GPU-based Isaac Gym~\cite{isaacgym} simulation to replicate the real-world scene generating diverse extrinsic contact data at scale.
 In each episode, the robot grasps random objects and rotate to a random orientation, then lower down to the tabletop, and starts sliding the object on the table.
 For each environment, we randomly select cubes with random size and objects from ycb dataset\cite{calli2015ycb} that are smaller than 10cm in diameter.
 We obtain the contact points of the object and the environment, then project them back to the camera frame to obtain the contact masks.
 We also obtained a contact label from the size and shape of the contact, which are \verb|[free, point, line, patch]|.
 With these labels, we randomly select real-world audio samples with the same labels and then pair with depth image.
 The training data contains 6880 episodes where each episode contains around 60 frames, which approximates to a total of 440k data samples.

-\textbf{Training Details:} We train our model using the pixel-wise binary cross entropy loss with logits using the ground-truth contact masks obtained from simulation.
+\textbf{Training Details:} We train our model with pixel-wise binary cross entropy loss with logits using the ground-truth contact masks obtained from simulation.
 We train for 20 epochs with a learning rate of $5e-4$ on a single A6000 GPU.

 \textbf{Real World Test Data Collection:} To evaluate \papername{} on extrinsic contact detection, we collect data that consists of RGB-D images of the scene, EE pose, camera extrinsics, a reference RGB-D image, audio feedback, and a manually labelled extrinsic contact mask.
 We use the same off-the-shelf models (Depth-Pro and RAFT) to obtain consistent depth and optical flow images